behancoc/camera-application/README.md

 ## Overview
 This application is part of a Final Term project deliverable for CIS:663 Biometrics.
 The application is designed to detect irises in within an image.
-It leverages TensorFlowLite to run inference on device.
+It uses TensorFlowLite to run inference on device.

 ## Requirements